SuperOfficeDocs/superoffice-docs/docs/onsite/install/server/install-on-citrix.md

 ---
+title: Install on Citrix/Terminal server
-title: install_on_citrix
+uid: install_on_citrix
 description: Install on Citrix/Terminal server
 author: {github-id}
 keywords:
-so.topic: article
+so.topic: howto
-so.envir: onsite              # cloud or onsite
+so.envir: onsite
 # so.client:
 ---

-# Install on Citrix/Terminal server
+# Install on a Citrix or Terminal server

 > [!NOTE]
 > Our WebTools up to version 7.5 SR2 and 8.0 SR1 will store the user information in Isolated Storage and not the roaming profile, this means users who log on and off where this location is wiped will have to log in again.